How to plan and execute Jenkins upgrades safely, including in-place, blue-green, and phased paths …

 Summary

-The Surprisingly High Lambda Bill That Taught Me Boto3
+The Surprisingly High Lambda Bill That Boto3 Can Cause

-I once built a serverless analytics pipeline.
-The requirements seemed straightforward:
+Take a serverless analytics pipeline.
+The requirements seem straightforward:

 - Process user activity events from SQS queue